 One-Stop Shop for Students

-Before coming to EPRI in 2017, McAndrews-Benavides worked at the Nuclear Energy Institute, where she facilitated nuclear industry training programs and helped streamline training activities for nuclear engineers.
+Before coming to EPRI in 2017, McAndrew-Benavides worked at the Nuclear Energy Institute, where she facilitated nuclear industry training programs and helped streamline training activities for nuclear engineers.
 This experience informed the design of EPRI U’s web-based Learning Management System, which enables workers and managers to identify and register for courses and track completed courses, professional development hours, and certification requirements.

 “Before we launched the digital portal for EPRI U, only supervisors knew what courses their employees needed to take for certifications or promotions,” said McAndrew-Benavides.
 “Jane, the engineer, couldn’t see the big picture of what she needed for the job she wanted.”